Phloemus/ABRomics-Graph/src/graph/README.md

 ORDER BY DESC(?tripleCount)
 ```

+## Fixing the error virtuoso doesn't start

+Newest version of virutoso aren't compatible with the older ones, so if you have some sort of error message that says this,
+delete the *src/data* directory and restart you virtuoso container.

 ## Deleting all the abromics data

 It's possible to clear the data of the abromics graph by running the **clear_abromics_graph.sh**